rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 **A Web Server**

-While a web browser application interprets and renders the files that compose our web maps, they don't do this by themselves.
-They require a "server" to gather the files and deliver them to the browser correctly.
+While a web browser application interprets and renders the files that compose our web maps, it doesn't do this by itself.
+It requires a "server" to gather the files and deliver them to the browser correctly.
 A server is especially necessary when using JavaScript to make what are known as asynchronous requests to load files and data into our web application.

 We develop a web application "locally" on our computer, so it's best to use a local server, or a "local test server," to do this.
 There are a few options for getting a local test server running on your machine.